 2.2.
 1. Land use change history

+Land use system (LUS), defined as the sequence of goods and services obtained from land, it can be particular management interventions undertaken by the land users as well.
+It is generally determined by socio-economic market forces, also the biophysical constraints and potentials imposed by the ecosystems in which they occur (Nachtergaele et al. 2010).

-This study investigated four land use system types – field crops, permanent crops, forest plantation, and grazing land – in order to assess their effects on the variation of SOC (table 1).
+This study investigated four land use systems – field crops, permanent crops, forest plantation, and grazing land – in order to assess their effects on the variation of SOC (table 1).
 Built-up areas and roads were excluded.
-We used atmospherically corrected Landsat images (4–5, 7 and 8) from 1985, 2002, and 2016 to derive the land use maps, in order to evaluate the changes between those years (Jendoubi et al., 2019).
+We used atmospherically corrected Landsat Surface Reflectance data images (4–5, 7 and 8) from 1985, 2002, and 2016 to derive the land use maps, in order to evaluate the changes between those years (Jendoubi et al., 2019).

+The Landsat scenes were selected among all those available in the green season (out of harvesting) for the corresponding years, considering only those with less than 20 % of cloud cover overall and without clouds on the study site area.
+Unsupervised classification was processed for the images in order to define the major land use systems.
+Then a validation based on ground truth data was made in order to validate the generated land use maps and assess their accuracies.

 Table 1.
 The five major land use and management classes studied in the Wadi Beja watershed, Tunisia